This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 Open a new Pull Request using the title ‘Changelog entry for vX.Y.Z’ with the updated release notes, so that other people can help to review and collaborate on the changelog curation process described next.

 Edit the change list to remove any trivial changes (updates to the README, typo fixes, CI configuration, test updates due to GMT releases, etc).

 Sort the items within each section (i.e., New Features, Enhancements, etc.) such that similar items are located near each other (e.g., new wrapped modules and methods, gallery examples, API docs changes) and entries within each group are alphabetical.

 Move a few important items from the main sections to the highlights section.

 Edit the list of people who contributed to the release, linking to their GitHub account.
 Sort their names by the number of commits made since the last release (e.g., use

 git shortlog HEAD...v0.4.0 -sne).

-README.rstwith new information on the new release version, namely the BibTeX citation, a vX.Y.Z documentation link, and compatibility with Python and GMT versions.
+README.rstwith new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPy versions.
 Follow NEP 29 for compatibility updates.
-Follow

-AUTHORSHIP.mdguidelines for updating the author list in the BibTeX citation.
+AUTHORSHIP.mdfor updating the author list in the BibTeX.
+More information about the

 GitHub is a bit forgiving when it comes to the RST syntax in the README but PyPI is not.